 If you find a piece of art that speaks to you, that moves you, that makes you circle back to look at it again – just get it.

-If you’re looking for insider info on North Carolina’s contemporary art market, Marjorie Hodges is a good place to start.
+If you’re looking for insider info on the contemporary art market, Marjorie Hodges is a good place to start.
 A long-time museum professional and community leader, Marjorie has advocated for emerging contemporary artists by curating and facilitating significant exhibitions for Raleigh’s Contemporary Art Museum, Flanders Gallery and the North Carolina Museum of Art.
 She helped secure significant public art installations and acquisitions for the Ann and Jim Goodnight Museum Park and continues to support public art initiatives.
-Today, she works as an independent art consultant, serving as an advisor for both private collectors and corporate collection projects including Capitol Broadcasting Company, Red Hat, Kane Realty Group, American Tobacco Campus, Citrix and more.
-At the heart of all of her efforts is a deep passion for arts and culture and a commitment to support charitable organizations including regional museums, Dix Park, Frankie Lemmon Foundation, Art of Cool Project and more.
+Today, she works as an independent art consultant, serving as an advisor for both private collectors and corporate collection projects, including Capitol Broadcasting Company, Duke Raleigh Hospital, Red Hat, Kane Realty Group and more.
+At the heart of her efforts is a deep passion for arts and culture and a commitment to support charitable organizations including Dix Park, NC Museum of Art, CAM Raleigh, Frankie Lemmon Foundation, Art of Cool Project and more.
 Working to highlight the power of art to heal not just our souls but our communities, Marjorie also aims to make Artsuite a true catalyst for arts commerce and creative prosperity, in part by adding more voices to the conversation.
 “Allen and I want to invite ideas and participation from artists, designers, creatives, collectors and newcomers,” she explains.
 “By listening and sharing these stories and developing engaging content and programming for the Artsuite community, our goal is to help more people discover the joys of living with art — whether it’s at a museum, private gallery, studio, or in your own home.”

 Advisory opportunities, collaboration ideas or new projects?
 I’d love to hear from you - MARJORIE@ARTSUITE.COM.